laravel/nova-docs/4.0/resources/README.md

 ![Links Pagination](./img/links-pagination.png)

 By default, Nova Resources are displayed using the "simple" style.
-However, you may customize this to use either the "load-more" or "links" style.
-You can enable this by setting the `pagination` option in your `nova` configuration file:
+However, you may customize this to use either the `load-more` or `links` styles by changing the value of the `pagination` configuration option within your application's `config/nova.php` configuration file:

 ```php
 'pagination' => 'links',
 ```

-## Customizing Pagination
+### Customizing Pagination

-If you'd like to customize the amounts shown on each resource's "per page" filter menu, you can do so by customizing its `perPageOptions` property:
+If you would like to customize the selectable maximum result amounts shown on each resource's "per page" filter menu, you can do so by customizing the resource's `perPageOptions` property:

 ```php
 /**